Health Insurance

 How health insurance works in the U.S.

-Health insurance helps to cover doctor, hospital, and medical expenses if you are injured or become sick while studying in the United States.
-Many doctors and hospitals will not be able to provide you with care unless you provide evidence of health insurance.
-In other words, health insurance provides financial protection against unexpected health-related expenses and ensures that you receive timely access to medical care.
-For more details on how this works, we encourage you to watch this helpful informational video from International Student Insurance, which is offered in 9 languages (by click on the “CC” icon in the video).
-Please note that this company is not endorsed or recommended by UHM or MIX and the video is only being provided for educational purposes.
+Health insurance helps cover doctor, hospital, and medical expenses if you are injured or become ill while studying in the United States.
+Many healthcare providers will require proof of health insurance before offering care.
+In essence, health insurance offers financial protection against unexpected health-related expenses and ensures timely access to medical care.
+For more information, we encourage you to watch this informational video from International Student Insurance, available in 9 languages (by click on the “CC” icon in the video).
+Note: This company is not endorsed or recommended by UHM or MIX; the video is provided for educational purposes only.

 Purchasing an insurance plan